Opportunities for Faculty and Staff

 Offered through the Lane Center, this nine-month fellowship will generate a conversation around the Ignatian tradition and how it informs teaching, research, and service in Jesuit higher education.
 Participants will gain or develop knowledge of Ignatian pedagogy and the role of social research in Jesuit higher education; connect to the local, national, and global Jesuit network and learn about the priorities of Jesuit social engagement; and articulate one's own understanding of Ignatian values and how they inform one's teaching, research, and service at USF.
-Full-time and part-time faculty are welcome to apply.
-For more information, contact Erin Brigham at firstname.lastname@example.org.
+Full-time and part-time faculty are welcome to apply by September 15.
+For more information, contact Kim Connor at email@example.com.

-PEOPLE FOR OTHERS: IGNATIAN LEADERSHIP PROGRAM FOR STAFF
+PEOPLE FOR OTHERS: BUILDING COMMUNITY AROUND IGNATIAN VALUES

-This seven-month program introduces core Jesuit values and Ignatian leadership in three parts: 1.
-Five meetings with readings and presenters on the Ignatian tradition 2.
+This opportunity is geared toward staff who want a deeper engagement with the Ignatian tradition as a way to develop professionally and build a community of colleagues devoted to mission.
+This seven-month program consists of three parts: 1.
+Five meetings with readings and presenters on Ignatian values 2.
 A day of encounter with community members working for justice 3.
-A final reflection on Ignatian leadership.
-For more information, contact email@example.com.
+A final reflection on what it means to be a person for others.
+All USF staff members are welcome to apply by September 20.
+For more information, contact firstname.lastname@example.org.